nokpil/collmind/README.md

 ```

 ## Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are welcome!
+Pull requests are welcome.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

 ## Contact
 For any inquiries, please contact seungwoong.ha@santafe.edu or create an issue.